 Lost in Tokyo

 Sofia presents us with two very different people, but at the same time two beings with particularly synchronized sensations.
-On one side is Bob Harris played by Bill Murray, whom we must reference with Broken Flowers, excellent film.
+That emotional disconnection defines Lost in Tokyo On one side is Bob Harris played by Bill Murray, whom we must reference with Broken Flowers, excellent film.
 And on the other is Charlotte played by Scarlett Johansson, whom we can identify with Woody Allen’s Match Point.

 It’s a story of loners, of strange encounters, very subtle, that somehow attracts you to take you on a search for silences of unfinished dialogues and profound intimacy that seems not to matter—in fact it’s as if nothing is happening, when in reality everything is happening.